deeptho/neumodvb/docs/positioner.md

 The top panel, from left to right, has the following sub-panels:

 * `Motor control`allows switching between USALS, DiSeQc1.2 positioners, slave LNBs (which are LNBs on a moving dish, but without the possibility to send commands to the positioner)  and a setup without a positioner.
 The documentation for the LNB screen provides related information.

- * The buttons below allow manual rotor control.  `Step East`  and `Step West` move the dish by the smallest possible amounts.  `Go East` and `Go West` will drive the dish continuously.
+* The buttons below allow manual rotor control.  `Step East`  and `Step West` move the dish by the smallest possible amount.  `Go East` and `Go West` will drive the dish continuously.
 Motion will stop when you press `Halt`, when your dish reaches internal limits, or until it hits a wall or some other obstacle.
   Use at your own risk.  `Go Ref` goes to the reference position.
 If your dish is properly installed, it will move due south.

   To avoid damage, it is possible to set software limits on the range in which the dish can move.
 To use this feature, first move the dish using any of the positioner commands to the west-most position you consider safe.
 Then press `Set West`.
 From this point on, the dish will refuse to move more west that this.
 The `Set East` button operates similarly.
 If the set limits are too narrow, your can remove them by pressing the `No limits` button and then set new ones.
 * `Diseqc 1.2` allows you to store dish positions at a specific numbered slot.
 First,  move the dish using any of the positioner commands until you receive the satellite you want.
 You can observe SNR levels to make the best possible decision and use `Step East` and `Step West` to fine tune.
    Once you are satisfied with the current position, enter a preset number in the text field